Schnurber/chicken_maze/README.md

 This is the sample code for the book about dart and flutter programming.

+This Branch is the newest and should work with the current version of flame.

 It is a game written in flutter and dart.

 There are no comments inside because all the explainations are inside the book.